 Tieman’s coffee boasts 100% pure made from pure Arabica beans and zero artificial additives.
 It claims to offer five times more antioxidants than green tea, three times more than a glass of pomegranate juice, and four times more than dark chocolates.
 That is quite some antioxidants if you ask me!

 - Additional tea leaves are unsuitable for everyone.

 - Unsuitable for those who prefer to ground their own coffee

-Lucy Jo’s organic Sumatra coffee
+Lucy Jo’s organic Sumatra

 Lucy Jo’s never ceases to surprise us with nothing less than the healthiest blends.
 With Lucy Jo’s, it’s like being in a perfectly healthy relationship.
-You just glow!
-In a bid to care for your health, Lucy Jo’s present the organic Sumatra coffee blend for users who would like diversity from the organic mellow.
+You glow!
+In a bid to care for your health, Lucy Jo’s presents the organic Sumatra coffee blend for users who would like diversity from the organic mellow.